The top 5 things you can do to reduce the amount of air pollution you create:

 Not going anywhere fast?
 By turning off your car engine whenever you’re not moving – and it’s safe to do so – you’ll help to make the air cleaner for you, other drivers and pedestrians.

 3. Drive into the future

 Cars may not fly or run on trash yet but we have been back to the future and the future is definitely clean.
-More than 80,000 people bought low polluting cars in 2016.
-When you upgrade your car, explore an electric, hybrid or LPG model (to save on your road tax too – just until we don’t need roads).
+When you upgrade your car, explore an electric or hybrid model (to save on your road tax too – just until we don’t need roads).
 But if you have to use petrol or diesel, ask your car dealer for the least polluting model as they vary enormously.